Fourth story arc of JoJo no Kimyou na Bouken series.

 JoJo no Kimyou na Bouken Part 4: Diamond wa Kudakenai has been licensed in English as JoJo's Bizarre Adventure Part 4: Diamond Is Unbreakable by VIZ Media.
 More information will be revealed at a later date.
 The series was published in Italian by Star Comics from March 1997 to July 1999.

-A live-action film adaptation of the series by director Takashi Miike is in the works.
+A live-action film adaptation of the series by director Takashi Miike is set to release in Japan on August 4, 2017.

 In no other part of JoJo's Bizarre Adventure is this more apparent than in Diamond is Unbreakable.